-The Tropical Hibiscus, a flowering shrub, is commonly found in landscapes and garden centers.
+The Hibiscus coccineus, also known as the swamp mallow, or marsh hibiscus a flowering shrub, is commonly found in landscapes and garden centers.
 The flowers are beautiful because they come in rainbow colors.
 There can be in a single form or double forms, and most last for only a day.

 The single-form flowers are only short-lived.
-However, the Tropical Hibiscus still blooms all year-round.
+However, the Hibiscus coccineus still blooms all year-round.
 The plant attracts hummingbirds and various butterflies such as blues, Gulf Fritillaries, and Cloudless Sulfurs.

 Scarlet Salvia (Salvia Coccinea)

-The herbaceous Scarlet Salvia is among the perennial plants native to Florida – very attractive to butterflies and hummingbirds because of its beautiful tubular flowers that bloom during spring and fall.
+The herbaceous Scarlet Salvia is among the native Florida perennials – very attractive to butterflies and hummingbirds because of its beautiful tubular flowers that bloom during spring and fall.
 The flowers come in a variety of colors, such as red, white, or pink.

 This plant can reach up to four feet high and works very well in any Florida-friendly landscape.
 It can thrive in various conditions and is relatively tolerant to drought.
 Growing it gives you flexibility – you can mix it with other plants, mass them together in a border, or plant in a container.